MicrosoftDocs/power-platform/power-platform/admin/common-data-service-gdpr-dsr-guide.md

 6. When the export is complete, click or tap **Open in Excel**, and then click or tap **Enable editing**.

-7. Click or tap the search button, enter the individual’s personal data in the search box, and then click or tap **Search**.
+7. Click or tap the search button, enter the individual's personal data in the search box, and then click or tap **Search**.

 8. Using your inventory list, repeat the above steps for each of the business entities to discover all of the individual's personal data.

 ### Rectify
-If a data subject asks you to rectify the personal data that resides in your organization’s data, you and your organization must determine whether it’s appropriate to honor the request.
+If a data subject asks you to rectify the personal data that resides in your organization's data, you and your organization must determine whether it's appropriate to honor the request.
 Rectifying data may include editing, redacting, or removing personal data from a document or other type of item.

 You can use Azure Active Directory to manage the identities (personal data) of your users within the previous version of Common Data Service.
 Enterprise customers can manage DSR rectify requests by using the limited editing features within a given Microsoft service.
 As a data processor, Microsoft does not offer the ability to correct system-generated logs, because they reflect factual activities and constitute a historical record of events within Microsoft services.
 See [GDPR: Data Subject Requests (DSRs)](https://servicetrust.microsoft.com/ViewPage/GDPRDSR) for details.